-If you’ve been charged with a crime in Iowa and are considering criminal defense options, here’s a step by step guide to what’s gonna happen.
-Whether or not you retain a defense lawyer, you need to know what will happen next.
+If you’ve been charged with a crime in Iowa and are considering criminal defense options, here’s a step by step guide to what will happen.

 Detection of Crime